 Plan F also covers Part B excess charges, but these charges are not allowed in Rhode Island, so this benefit is not applicable.

-2. Medicare Plan G
+2. Best for New to Medicare: Plan G

 - Lower monthly premium than F

 - Covers almost all the same benefits as F